-6.19-8.04 for E2) (Fig. 7A).
-The recruitment of the ER with the tested TPEs correlated with their respective biologic activity in the cells.
-Treatment of cells with BPTPE conferred the least ER ERE occupancy, 3OHTPE increased the ER occupancy, and Z2OHTPE revealed the highest ER chromatin binding (Fig. 7A).
-Treatment of cells with all TPEs resulted in higher ER ERE occupancy than in vehicle control treated cells (95% CI 1.97-2.03 for BPTPE, 95% CI 3.35-3.56 for 3OHTPE, and 95% CI 0.11-0.12 for vehicle) (Fig. 7A).
-Endoxifen was used as an antiestrogen control, and cells treated with it displayed less ER recruited to the ERE as compared with all the TPEs, but still at a level higher than the vehicle control (95% CI 1.31-1.54 for endoxifen) (Fig. 7A).
-SRC-3 is a major ER coactivator in breast cancer cells (Anzick et al., 1997), and this is why its recruitment to the GREB1 proximal ERE enhancer site was assayed.
-SRC-3 coactivator recruitment was highest with E2 treatment (Fig. 7B) and all the TPEs recruited less SRC-3 (95% CI 0.008-0.01 for vehicle control,

-95% CI 0.84-1.01 for vehicle control, 95% CI 0.84-1.01 for E_2 , 95% CI 0.2-0.23 for BPTPE, 95% CI 0.27-0.43 for 3OHTPE, and 95% CI 0.44-0.49 for Z2OHTPE) (Fig. 7B).
-Endoxifen recruited more SRC-3 than in the vehicle treatment but less than any tested estrogenic compound (95% CI 0.06-0.07) (Fig. 7B).
+(Fig. 7A).
+Endoxifen was used as an antiestrogen control, and cells treated with it displayed less ER recruited to the ERE as compared to all the TPEs, but still at a level higher than the vehicle control (95% CI [1.31, 1.54] for endoxifen) (Fig. 7A).
+SRC-3 is a major ER coactivator in breast cancer cells (Anzick et al., 1997) and this is why its recruitment to the GREB1 proximal ERE enhancer site was assayed.
+SRC-3 coactivator recruitment was highest with $E_2$ treatment (Fig. 7B) and all the TPEs recruited less SRC-3 (95% CI [0.008, 0.01] for vehicle control, 95% CI [0.84, 1.01] for vehicle control, 95% CI [0.84, 1.01] for $E_2$ , 95% CI [0.2, 0.23] for BPTPE, 95% CI [0.27, 0.43] for 3OHTPE and 95% CI [0.44, 0.49] for Z2OHTPE) (Fig. 7B).
+Endoxifen recruited more SRC-3 than in the vehicle treatment, however, less than any tested estrogenic compound (95% CI [0.06, 0.07]) (Fig. 7B).

-Effects of Test Compounds on Coregulator Recruitment to DNA-Bound ER.
+Effects of test compounds on coregulator recruitment to DNA-bound ER.
 Since we observed significant differences in ER-target gene transcription and ER and SRC-3 occupancy of EREs promoted by the different TPEs, we next characterized, in an unbiased manner, coregulators recruited to ER bound to EREs in the presence of different TPE ligands, using E2 and endoxifen as positive and negative controls for coactivator binding.
-To do this, we performed duplicate cellfree ERE DNA pulldown assays (Foulds et al., 2013) with recombinant ER, nuclear extract made from MCF-7:5C cells, and different ER ligands.
-After coregulator complexes were formed and washed, bound proteins were identified by liquid chromatography-MS. As expected (Foulds et al., 2013; Gates et al., 2018), E2 recruited known coactivators such as p160/steroid receptor coactivator (SRC) family members (NCOA1-3), NCOA6, p300 (EP300), and the Mediator complex (see MED subunits), in addition to KMT2C/2D histone methyltransferases (Fig. 8; Supplemental File 2).
-Endoxifen, as expected, did not recruit these coactivators but instead recruited other coregulators such as SETX, PHC3, RBM39, TRIM28, and MYBL2.
+To do this, we performed duplicate cell-free ERE DNA pulldown assays (Foulds et al., 2013) with recombinant ER, nuclear extract made from MCF-7:5C cells and different ER ligands.
+After coregulator complexes were formed and washed, bound proteins were identified by liquid chromatography-mass spectrometry (LC-MS).
+As expected (Foulds et al., 2013; Gates et al., 2018), E2 recruited known coactivators such as p160/steroid receptor coactivator (SRC) family members (NCOA1-3), NCOA6, p300 (EP300), the Mediator complex (see MED subunits), in addition to KMT2C/2D histone methyltransferases (Fig. 8, Supplemental file 2).
+Endoxifen, as expected, did not recruit these coactivators, but instead recruited other coregulators such as SETX, PHC3, RBM39, TRIM28, and MYBL2.
 The recruitment of TRIM28 (also called KAP1), which has potent corepressor activity (Iyengar and Farnham, 2011), is consistent with the effect of endoxifen on ER target genes.
-Also consistent with the above effects of ERtarget genes (Fig. 6), we found that Z2OHTPE recruited the E2-enriched coactivators (except for NCOA1 and NCOA2) as an agonist ligand but additionally recruited the endoxifenenriched coregulators (except for MYBL2) and two more "unique" coregulators GREB1L and TBC1D9B (Fig. 8).
-The partial agonists BPTPE and 3OHTPE did not recruit many of the E2-enriched coactivators and only a subset of endoxifenenriched coregulators (e.g., only RBM39 and MYBL2 with BPTPE; PHC3 and TRIM28 with 3OHTPE).
-In sum, our biochemical assays strongly suggest that the differential transcriptional potency defined above for the three TPEs in ER-expressing cells stems from the collective recruitment patterns of E2-enriched coactivators (or lack thereof) and endoxifen-enriched coregulators, with Z2OHTPE, but not other TPEs, recruiting the vast majority of E2-enriched coactivators.
+Also consistent with the above effects of ER-target genes (Fig. 6), we found that Z2OHTPE recruited the $E_2$ -enriched coactivators (except for NCOA1 and NCOA2) as an agonist ligand, but additionally recruited the endoxifen-enriched coregulators (except for MYBL2) and two more 'unique' coregulators GREB1L and TBC1D9B (Fig. 8).
+The partial agonists BPTPE and 3OHTPE did not recruit many of the $E_2$ -enriched coactivators and only a subset of endoxifen-enriched coregulators (e.g., only RBM39 and MYBL2 with BPTPE; PHC3 and TRIM28 with 3OHTPE).
+In sum, our biochemical assays strongly suggest that the differential transcriptional potency defined above for the three TPEs in ER-expressing cells stems from the collective recruitment patterns of $E_2$ -enriched coactivators (or lack thereof) and endoxifen-enriched coregulators, with Z2OHTPE, but not other TPEs, recruiting the vast majority of $E_2$ -enriched coactivators.